openvinotoolkit/openvino/docs/install_guides/installing-model-dev-tools.md

 Note the following things:

 * To install OpenVINO Development Tools, you must have OpenVINO Runtime installed first.
 You can install OpenVINO Runtime through archive files.
-See [Linux installation](installing-openvino-linux-header.md), [Windows installation](installing-openvino-windows-header.md), and [macOS installation](installing-openvino-windows-header.md) for more details.
+See [Install OpenVINO on Linux](installing-openvino-linux-header.md), [Install OpenVINO on Windows](installing-openvino-windows-header.md), and [Install OpenVINO on macOS](installing-openvino-windows-header.md) for more details.
 * Ensure that the version of OpenVINO Development Tools you are installing matches that of OpenVINO Runtime.

 Use either of the following ways to install OpenVINO Development Tools: